daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 *Literals and Variables.* Literal values without explanation can be difficult to understand because the programmers has to interpret whether a particular value is significant or is just an arbitrary placeholder.
 Better to have `public static final Chat UNUSED_CHAT = null` to show that we use `null` to represent an argument unused in production code.

+# 22: Constructing Complex Test Data

+Testing objects with complicated constructors is hard (in production we don't initialize always, but in tests we initialize for every test).
+The *object mother* pattern is an attempt to break this problem.
+This makes tests more readable by packaging up the code that creates new object structures and giving it a name.
+Another pattern is the builder pattern.

+    public class OrderBuilder {

+      public static OrderBuilder anOrder() {
+        return new OrderBuilder();
+      }

+      public OrderBuilder withCustomer(Customer customer) {
+        this.custoner = customer;
+        return this;
+      }

+      public OrderBuilder withOrderLines(OrderLines lines) {
+        this.lines = lines;
+        return this;
+      }

+      public OrderBuilder withDiscount(BigDecimal discountRate){
+        this.discountRate = discountRate;
+        return this;
+      }

+      public Order build() {
+        Order order = new Order(customer);
+        for(OrderLine line: lines) order.addLine(line);
+          order.setDiscountRate(discountRate);
+        }
+      }
+    }

+In here, if you just need an Order object, you can do this: `Order order = new OrderBuilder().build();` but if you need particular values within an object you can specify just those values and use defaults for the rest.

+    new OrderBuilder().withOrderLines(lines).withDiscount(new BigDecimal(5.00)).build()

+- They keep tests expressive and resilient to change.
+- They wrap up most of the syntax noise when creating new objects.
+- They make the default case simple, and special cases not much more complicated.
+- They protect the test against changes in the structure of its objects: If we ad an argument to a constructor, then all we have to change is the relevant builder and those tests that drove the need for the new argument.
+- Easier to spot errors.
+Compare:

+    TestAddresses.newAddress("14th Avenue", "Cubao")
+    newAddressBuilder().withStreet("14th Avenue").withCity("Cubao")

+[TODO]: TEST_BUILDERS.

+# 23: Test Diagnostics

+*The point of a test is not to pass but to fail.
+We want the production code to pass its tests, but we also want the tests to detect and report any errors that do exist.
+A "failing" test has actually succeeded at the job it was designed to do.*

+The situation we want to avoid is when we can't diagnose a test failure that has happened.
+The last thing we should have to do is crack open the debugger and step through the tested code to find the point of disagreement.
+We might end up in "debug hell", with deadlines to meet but no idea of how long a fix will take.

+# 24: Test Flexibility

+We also want to make sure that each test fails only when its relevant code is broken.
+Otherwise, we end up with brittle tests that slow down development and inhibit refactoring.
+Causes of brittleness:

+- Tests too tightly coupled to unrelated parts of the system or unrelated behavior of the objects they're testing.
+- Tests overspecify the expected behavior of the target code, constraining it more than necessary.
+- Duplication when multiple tests exercise the same production code behavior.

+*If an object is difficult to decouple from its environment because it has many dependencies or its dependencies are hidden, its tests will fail when distant parts of the system change.*

+*Test for Information, Not Representation.* Don't use things like `null`, create constants like `NO_CUSTOMER_FOUND` or `UNUSED_CHAT`.

+*Precise Assertions.* In a test, focus the assertions on just what's relevant to the scenario being tested.
+Avoid asserting values that aren't driven by the test inputs, and avoid reasserting behavior that is covered in other tests.

+Testing for equality doesn't scale well as the value being returned becomes more complex.
+Same with strings, you just want to know that the critical information is included.

+*Precise Expectations.* Each mock object test should specify just the relevant details of the interactions between the object under test and its neighbors.
+The combined unit tests for an object describe its protocol for communicating with the rest of the system.

+Allowances: We use them as stubs to feed values into the object, to get the object into the right state for the behavior we want to test.
+They support the interaction we're testing.
+We often use them as stubs to feed values into the object, to get the object into the right state for the behavior we want to test.

+*Allow Queries; Expect Commands.* Commands are calls that are likely to have side effects, to change the world outside the target object.
+Queries don't change the world, so they can be called any number of times.

+This rule helps to decouple the test from the tested object.
+If the implementation changes (caching, different algorithm), the test is still valid.
+(Though if we were writing a test for a cache, we would want to know exactly how the query is made.

+*Invocation Order.* Only enforce it when it matters.

+# 25: Testing Persistence

+# 26: Unit Testing and Threads

+# 27: Testing Asynchronous Code

+Ex of difficult: Not sure if buying or selling has happened before you test the result (HTTP stuff is being sent).

+The difficulty with testing asynchronous code is that a test triggers activity that runs concurrently with the test and therefore cannot immediately check the outcome of the activity.
+The test will not block until the activity has finished.

+This implies that every tested activity must have an observable effect: a test must affect the system so that its observable states becomes different. *2 ways to test: by sampling the observable state or listening for events it sends out.*

+Synchronizing by simply making each test wait for a fixed time is not practical.
+We know we'll have to wait for failing tests to time out, but succeeding tests should be able to finish as soon as there's a response from the code.

+[TODO]: THREADING.

+# A Brief History of Mock Objects

+"I had noticed a tendency to add getter methods to our objects to facilitate testing.
+This felt wrong, since it could be seen as violating OOP principles."

+How can we safely peel back and test layers like an onion without impacting its design?
+The solution was to focus on the composition of software components.
+We removed the getters from sections of our code and used a compositional strategy by adding constructors that took the objects we wanted to test via getters as parameters.

+More of our conversations were about expecting things to happen between our objects and we frequently had variables with names like `expectedURL` and `expectedServiceName` in our objects.
+We started adding variables like `actualURL` and `actualServiceName` to allow the injected test objects to throw exceptions with helpful messages.